kabir/eap-operator-tx-recovery-demo/README.md

 oc apply -f application.yaml
 ```
 This starts the application with one pod.
 Wait for the pod to be ready before progressing to the next step.

+The `src/main/scripts/s2i/initialize-server.cli` CLI script gets run on server launch and configures two XA datasources to connect to the two databases we set up.

 ## The Application